Psychiatry at Living Mind

 3) Formulation of a Care Plan

-Care plans can include: the prescription of medications, psychological interventions, physical investigations ie. blood tests, and advising on social interventions
+Care plans can include: the prescription of medications, psychological interventions, physical investigations ie. blood tests, ECG and advising on social interventions

 1) Initial Assessment

 Assessments can take up to one hour and its purpose is to gather information about your mental health in order to diagnose you.

 Our diagnoses which may be provisional or definite depending on the case.
 Sometimes, it might take more than one session to complete the diagnosis.